Network Topologies and Design Patterns

 Spine-leafData centerEast-west traffic, leaf uplinks to every spine

-In a spine-leaf fabric, servers connect to leaf switches, and leaf switches connect to spine switches.
-Leaves do not usually connect directly to other leaves, and spines do not usually connect directly to other spines.
-Equal-cost multipath can distribute traffic across multiple spine links.
+In a spine-leaf fabric, servers attach to leaf switches and every leaf uplinks to every spine switch.
+Leaves do not connect to leaves, and spines do not connect to spines.
+The result is a deterministic two hops between any pair of servers (leaf-spine-leaf), and equal-cost multipath (ECMP) spreads flows across all spine links.
+This replaces the old three-tier model for data centers where most traffic is server-to-server.

-Hub-and-spoke is common when branches use a headquarters or cloud security stack as the central path.
-Point-to-point is a direct site-to-site link.
-Mesh WAN gives sites direct paths but increases complexity.
+Hub-and-spoke routes every branch (spoke) through a central hub, common when sites share a headquarters or cloud security stack.
+Point-to-point is one direct circuit between two sites.
+Mesh WAN gives sites direct paths but multiplies cost and complexity.

 ScenarioLikely pattern

-Small office switches connect endpoints to one access switchStar
+Office endpoints all home to one access switchStar

-Scenario: A small campus has two access switch closets and one pair of redundant Layer 3 switches doing policy and fast transport.
-This is closer to collapsed core than a full three-tier design because distribution and core roles are combined.
+Scenario 2: A small campus has two access closets and one redundant pair of Layer 3 switches doing both policy and fast transport.
+That is a collapsed core, because distribution and core roles are combined rather than separated into three tiers.

-Central switch in star failsAttached endpoints lose connectivityRedundant access design where justified
+Star central switch failsAll attached endpoints lose connectivityRedundant access/uplinks where justified

-One point-to-point link failsTwo endpoints lose that pathSecondary circuit or alternate routing
+One point-to-point link failsBoth endpoints lose that pathSecondary circuit or alternate route

 Test Your Knowledge

-A data center design connects every leaf switch to every spine switch to support predictable east-west traffic.
+A data-center design connects every leaf switch to every spine switch and uses equal-cost multipath to support predictable east-west traffic.
 Which topology is this?

 A